Arda-cards/helm-deploy-action/README.md

 ## Assumptions

 There is one component per deployable GitHub repository, which is packaged as one helm Chart.
+And optionally a `pre-deploy.cfn.yml` and a `post-deploy.cfn.yml` Cloud Formation templates to configure required AWS resources.
 The component might have submodules, whose charts are aggregated into the main top-level chart.

 During the continuous deployment pipeline, this action will need to deploy each purpose independently.